boodah-consulting/n-vyro-governance/README.md

  * Bug Reporting
  * Funding

-If you spot something you think we could do with some help with your input is more than welcome.
+If you spot something that you think that we could improve, we are open to suggestions.

-We want to include as many people in this journey as possible.
-Paving the way for not only a better way of producing products but also partaking in work and interacting with businesses.
+We want to include as many people in this journey as possible, paving the way for a better way of producing products, partaking in work and interacting with businesses.

+### Product Testing

+We have a limited number of spaces available for testing!

+Initially, users will need to have the following pre-requisites:

+  * Provide critical feedback relating to n-vyro.io
+  * Be a member of our Discord
+  * Needs to be technically competent
+    * Able to install packages
+    * Basic knowledge of Linux
+    * Able to debug issues and articulate potential issues

-### Product Building
+### Product Development

-We are still in the early phases of development, although in the two years its taken, we are now looking to move the development of this ecosystem into the next phase of the plan.
+We are still in the early phases of growth.
+Although in the two years it has taken to get here, we are now looking to move to the next stage of the plan.

-We now have enough devices to send out to testers.
-Once these are sent to testers we will take any input received and feed that back into our MVP backlog.
+We now have enough devices to send out to a few testers.

+Once these have gone to the testers, we will take any input received and feed that back into our MVP backlog.

 Regardless of whether you are a techie or a professional gardener, we encourage you to contribute.

-In addition we are looking for smart, pragmatic, and passionate people who would love to spend some time collaborating with us, and our goal of releasing something cool into the world.
+In addition, we are looking for insightful, pragmatic, and passionate people who would love to spend some time collaborating with us and our goal of releasing something cool into the world to becoming founding members.

-#### Community Leaders
+#### Fascilitators

-These kinds of people will need to be able to flutter between groups, and mediate or be able to be in a place to be able to make judgement calls when the time deems it.
-This could be within Discord or meetings.
+They will help bridge the gap between the two extremes takes a specific type of person, someone who is respected on both sides, usually for not taking sides.
+These people will be crucial for keeping the group dynamics in place, as they tend not to take sides and are seen as fair people.

+Whether within [Discord](https://discord.gg/EpgbAWCvCk) or meetings, it will be vital to have these types of minds regardless of their skillset.

-It will be vital, to have a number of these kinds of people, to help keep the natural diversity at an equilibrium.
+It will be vital to have a few of these people to help keep the natural collectives equilibrium.

+It is also vital to state that you can have too much of something.
+So we never just seek out these types of people and disregard key character traits we will need.

 #### General Business

-We are good at many things, Marketing is not one of them.
+We are good at many things Marketing is not one of them.

 We would love for someone to help guide us through the exciting times of preparing for funding and take the first steps towards creating a Collaborative enterprise.

-Areas where we could do with a lot more assistance.

-Skills needed:

-  * Workers Co-Op
-  * Market analysis
-  * Strategy
-  * Funding/Investment
-  * Community Liaison
-  * Team Building
-  * Administration
-  * Facilitators
-  * Moderators
-  * Strategy

 #### Product Development

-You will be able to fit into the existing group and help guide the delivery of the products for manufacturing.
+They will fit into the existing group and help guide the delivery of the products for manufacturing.

 n-vyro.io is broken up into several components so that there is a range of skills we could utilise.